-- 2.5 Providers will contribute to the local arrangements for the managed entry of new medicines via the Surrey Heartlands Area Prescribing Committee (APC).
+- 2.5 Provider prescribing will be from the provider formulary (or equivalent) and prescribers will not seek to avoid formulary restrictions by asking primary care prescribers to prescribe non-formulary medicines.
+Primary care prescribers should highlight any such request to their Place Based Medicines Optimisation Team to identify any themes or specific risks. - 2.6 Providers will contribute to the local arrangements for the managed entry of new medicines via the Surrey Heartlands Area Prescribing Committee (APC).
 This will consider the clinical and cost-effectiveness of new medicines and the impact on primary as well as secondary care.
-The introduction of new medicines or prescribable items which have an impact on primary care will be agreed via the APC unless an alternative local arrangement is explicitly agreed by the APC. - 2.6 The provider will be responsible for the dissemination and implementation of the decisions made by the APC via the DTC (for medicines) or equivalent appropriate committee (for other prescribable items).

-Prescribable items include but are not limited to enteral feeds and oral nutritional supplements, infant formula, dressings, catheters, stoma items, blood glucose monitoring strips and other items that are issued on a prescription in a similar way to medicines.

-2.7 The ICB will not routinely commission for use, a medicine under review by NICE, for which no appraisal or guideline has yet been published, regardless of the existence of a zero-cost scheme unless there is a local written agreement in place.
-Any provider signing up to such an offer does so at their own risk and should follow advice issued by the Regional Medicines Optimisation Committee (January 2020).

-Providers should understand that where the final published guidance does not recommend the therapy, or where the individual patient does not meet the NICE recommended criteria for use, the ICB would in no way be bound to fund on-going treatment.

-- 2.8 Where a medicine receives a positive appraisal and recommendation for use by NICE, local procedures for adoption of NICE recommended medicines will be followed.
-Evidence of NICE guidance implementation will be publicised on the provider organisation's website and evidence of compliance may be requested. - 2.9 Providers will provide assurance that the decisions made by the APC are implemented within 3 months.
-If there are exceptional circumstances when a decision is not implemented this needs to be stated. - 2.10 Acute Trust providers will consider making drugs classified as 'Non-formulary' (formerly Black) on the Surrey Prescribing Advisory Database (PAD) or local formulary, as non-formulary on their provider formulary.
-Where there is evidence for their use, the medicines should be treated as 'red' drugs and prescribed and monitored by the provider only. - 2.11 Prescribers and pharmacists will prescribe and/or recommend, dispense and label by generic drug name except where this is clinically inappropriate or locally agreed.
-Providers must prescribe by brand when it is recommended by national guidance see Guidelines : Generic prescribing (res-systems.net) - 2.12 Providers will routinely dispense medicines in patient packs, to comply with European Community directive 2001/83/EC and Human Medicines Regulations 2012 on pharmaceutical labelling and the provision of information to patients.
-Where patient packs are not clinically appropriate, providers will make alternative arrangements to ensure patients receive such information.
+The introduction of new medicines or prescribable\ items which have an impact on primary care will be agreed via the APC unless an alternative local arrangement is explicitly agreed by the APC. - 2.7 The provider will be responsible for the dissemination and implementation of the decisions made by the APC via the DTC (for medicines) or equivalent appropriate committee (for other prescribable items\). - \Prescribable items include but are not limited to enteral feeds and oral nutritional supplements, infant formula, dressings, catheters, stoma items, blood glucose monitoring strips and other items that are issued on a prescription in a similar way to medicines. - 2.8 The ICB will not routinely commission for use, a medicine under review by NICE, for which no appraisal or guideline has yet been published, regardless of the existence of a zero-cost scheme unless there is a local written agreement in place.
+Any provider signing up to such an offer does so at their own risk and should follow advice issued by the Regional Medicines Optimisation Committee (January 2020). - Providers should understand that where the final published guidance does not recommend the therapy, or where the individual patient does not meet the NICE recommended criteria for use, the ICB would in no way be bound to fund on-going treatment. - 2.9 Where a medicine receives a positive appraisal and recommendation for use by NICE, local procedures for adoption of NICE recommended medicines will be followed.
+Evidence of NICE guidance implementation will be publicised on the provider organisation's website and evidence of compliance may be requested. - 2.10 Providers will provide assurance that the decisions made by the APC are implemented within 3 months or earlier if mandated e.g., by NICE, NHS England etc. If there are exceptional circumstances when a decision is not implemented this needs to be stated. - 2.11 Acute Trust providers will consider making drugs classified as 'Non-formulary' (formerly Black) on the Surrey Prescribing Advisory Database (PAD) or local formulary, as non-formulary on their provider formulary.
+Where there is evidence for their use, the medicines should be treated as 'red' drugs and prescribed and monitored by the provider only. - 2.12 Prescribers and pharmacists will prescribe and/or recommend, dispense and label by generic drug name except where this is clinically inappropriate or locally agreed.
+Providers must prescribe by brand when it is recommended by national guidance see Guidelines: Generic prescribing (res-systems.net)